-- Lose weight/Get in shape.
+1. Lose weight/Get in shape.

-- Eat healthier.
+2. Eat healthier.

-- Exercise more.
+3. Exercise more.

-The awesome thing about training for strength is that the benefits are multi factorial.
+The awesome thing about training for strength is that the benefits are multifactorial.
 Apart from the obvious benefit of getting stronger, you’ll also notice a plethora of changes occurring as you get stronger.
 Since losing weight and getting into shape is amongst the top few resolutions that people tend to make, we’ll talk about how strength training can help achieve those goals.

 Perform compound barbells lifts with progressively heavier loads and your body will undergo many architectural changes.
 You put on muscle tissue.
 Bones get denser.
 Connective tissues get stronger.
 An increase in muscle mass raises your body’s basal metabolic rate (BMR), which is the amount of energy that a person needs to keep the body functioning at rest.
 Since BMR accounts for about 60-75% of the daily caloric expenditure by individuals, it’s a good idea to work towards bumping up this figure.
 A higher BMR means more calories burnt, even at rest.
-This can have a big impact if you’re looking to shed excess fat.
+This can have an impact if you’re looking to shed excess fat.
 For older adults, actively adding muscle tissue is even more important as BMR typically declines by 1-2% per decade, which is mainly due to the loss of muscle mass.

-Apart from losing bodyfat, you’re probably also looking to “get into shape”.
+Apart from losing body fat, you’re probably also looking to “get into shape”.
 By getting into shape, I’m assuming being less rotund and having as Meghan Trainor says in her song “All the right junk, in all the right places”.